microsoft-search/pnp-modern-search/docs/index.md

 If you encounter an issue, please use the GitHub issues list of [this repository](https://github.com/microsoft-search/pnp-modern-search/issues).

-However, we will ask you to verify your issue as descripted here: [Using Query tools to verify issues](/using-query-tools-to-verify-issues/)
+However, we will ask you to verify your issue as described here: [Using Query tools to verify issues](using-query-tools-to-verify-issues.md)

 Also, to help us to resolve your issue, you can include screenshots or error messages coming from: